wjz114/BFM-MSDA/README.md

 ## Source Selection Matrices

-We have uploaded the example pairwise distances output by LaBraM ([Jiang](https://github.com/935963004/LaBraM)) in /distances.
+We have uploaded the example pairwise distances output by LaBraM ([Jiang et al., 2024](https://github.com/935963004/LaBraM)) in /distances.

 ## Key Hyperparameters